^

 Treatment of primary orbital varicose veins

-Treatment of primary orbital varicose by surgical removal is technically difficult due to the fragility of formation and bleeding.
-Indications are recurrent thromboses, pain expressed exophthalmos and the glory of the optic nerve.
+Treatment of primary orbital varicose veins by surgical removal is technically difficult due to the fragility of the formation and bleeding.
+Indications are recurrent thrombosis, pain, pronounced exophthalmos and optic nerve glorification.